cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 ## Scene Setup

-Up until this point, we haven't needed to interact with the unity scene, aside from attaching a script to the camera that is placed by default.
+Up until this point, we haven't needed to interact with the Unity scene, aside from attaching a script to the camera that is placed by default.
 For us to demonstrate reading geometry from the scene, we must first create geometry in the scene.
-For this example, we will create a plane in unity instead of creating our own plane in code.
+For this example, we will create a plane in Unity instead of creating our own plane in code.

-To begin, open the unity project from [Using The Raytracer](@ref UsingTheRayTracer) or [The Graph Generator](@ref GraphGenerator)
+To begin, open the Unity project from [Using The Raytracer](@ref UsingTheRayTracer) or [The Graph Generator](@ref GraphGenerator)

 ![Blank Scene](../assets/walkthroughs/unity/4_mesh_reading/start_point.png)

-From here we will create a new Plane in the unity scene to match the plane we created in the previous examples.
+From here we will create a new Plane in the Unity scene to match the plane we created in the previous examples.

 ### Creating the Plane